nnicolas/homeMatch/README.md

 # HomeMatch

-This application leverages large language models (LLMs) and vector databases to transform standard real estate listings into personalized narratives that resonate with potential buyers' unique preferences and needs, without compormising the integrity of the original listings.
+This application leverages large language models (LLMs) and vector databases to transform standard real estate listings into personalized narratives that resonate with potential buyers' unique preferences and needs, without compromising the integrity of the original listings.

 ![](app_screenshot.png)